MelonKony/millmint/content/factbook/society/state/government/ministries/foreign-affairs/bureau-of-state.md

 ---
-title: Bureau of Foreign Affairs
+title: Bureau of State
-fulltitle: Bureau of Foreign Affairs
+fulltitle: Bureau of State
 icon: 🏛️
 color: foreignaffairs
 logo: /svg/crests/ministry-of-foreign-affairs.svg

 aliases:
-- /bureau-of-foreign-affairs/
+- /bureau-of-state/
 ---
 {{<note>}}
 ߷ This bureau is part of the {{<link/ministry-of-foreign-affairs>}}